Prasadidasi/Energy-Crysis/README.md

 # Energy Crysis
-Submission for the Gothenburg Science Jam.
+Submission for the Gothenburg Science Jam 2022.